vypxl/scar/README.md

 - Configuration manager
 - Tween
 - Asset manager

-- Easy to use scene/game state serialization for savegames NOTICE: not yet for scenes; only simple classes.
+- Easy to use scene/game state serialization for savegames. - Attention when using YAML until Crystal fixes it with probably 0.24.3, yaml cannot parse 0 as int (also floats with leading zeros)!

 ## Not yet implemented features